mattdp/partreach/config/jekyll/_posts/2014-09-25-how-ups-3d-printing-compares-to-a-dedicated-service-bureau.markdown

 <p>This week, UPS launched their <a href="http://www.theupsstore.com/small-business-solutions/Pages/3D-printing.aspx" target="_blank">#3DPrintWeek campaign</a>, which aims to “meet the growing demands of its small business customers” [0].
 We decided to compare a project SupplyBetter recently helped a client with to see how UPS compares to 3D printing shops <a href="http://supplybetter.com" target="_blank">our matching service</a> has worked with in the past.</p>

-<p>Six of their stores have been outfitted with a Stratasys <a href="http://www.stratasys.com/~/media/Main/Secure/System_Spec_Sheets-SS/DimensionProductSpecs/uPrintSESellSheet-INTL-ENG-10-13%20WEB.pdf" target="_blank">UPrint SE Plus</a>, a Fused Deposition Modeling (FDM) 3D printer that prints using <a href="http://www.stratasys.com/~/media/Main/Secure/material%20Specs%20MS/Fortus-Material-Specs/Fortus-MS-ABSplus-01-13-web.ashx" target="_blank">ABSplus</a> material.
+<p>Six of their stores have been outfitted with a Stratasys <a href="http://www.stratasys.com/~/media/Main/Secure/System_Spec_Sheets-SS/DimensionProductSpecs/uPrintSESellSheet-INTL-ENG-10-13%20WEB.pdf" target="_blank">UPrint SE Plus</a>, a Fused Deposition Modeling (FDM)[1] 3D printer that prints using <a href="http://www.stratasys.com/~/media/Main/Secure/material%20Specs%20MS/Fortus-Material-Specs/Fortus-MS-ABSplus-01-13-web.ashx" target="_blank">ABSplus</a> material.
 To make sure we’re comparing apples to apples, we chose a project submitted to us that was produced using the same material made on the same printer.
-The client, <a href="https://www.anybots.com/" target="_blank">Anybots</a>, is a Bay Area telepresence robotics company that was looking to use 3D printing to create quantity 1 of a custom bracket that would allow them to test a new HD video camera [1]. </p>
+The client, <a href="https://www.anybots.com/" target="_blank">Anybots</a>, is a Bay Area telepresence robotics company that was looking to use 3D printing to create quantity 1 of a custom bracket that would allow them to test a new HD video camera [2]. </p>

 <table class="image" style="margin: auto;">
 <caption align="bottom">Two parts 3D printed out of ABSplus using a Stratasys UPrint SE plus machine.
 Visualization provided by the free STL visualization tool, MakerWare (version 2.4.1.35).</caption>